 Were you aware that sleeping in a cold room is better for you than sleeping in a warm room?
 This may come as a surprise to many people, but it is true.
 Multiple credible studies have shown that people who sleep in a cold room enjoy better quality sleep than those who sleep in a warm room.
-Additionally, sleeping in a cold room, as well as room being dark, has many health benefits to your body.
+Additionally, sleeping in a cold room, as well as a room being dark, has many health benefits to your body.
 In this article, we will discuss the benefits of sleeping in a cold room.

 Fall asleep quickly